-CLEVELAND (Sept.
-23) -- Two first-team all-Mid-American Conference selections from the 1998-99 season highlight the women's basketball preseason all-MAC team, announced today by the league office.
+CLEVELAND -- Three first-team all-Mid-American Conference selections from the 1999-00 season and last years conference Freshman of the Year highlight the womens basketball preseason all-MAC team, announced today by the league office.
 Voting for the team was conducted by members of the MAC News Media Association.

 The five members of the team are: Tiffany Bell, Buffalo; Cheryl Bowles, Akron; Kristin Koetsier, Western Michigan; Francine Miller, Bowling Green; and Stephanie Smiley, Eastern Michigan.

 Bell, a senior from Alexandria, Va., was last years leading scorer in the MAC at 19.0 ppg and also paced the team in rebounds (7.9).
 One of the leagues most accurate shooters, Bell finished in the top 10 in the league in both free throw (5th, .792) and field goal percentages (10th, .485).
 As a junior, Bell garnered second-team all-MAC honors and was one of four players in the league last season to capture Kodak All-America honorable mention accolades.